My Sweeten Story: A Proper Dining Room Emerges for Entertaining

-A family renovates and calculates an extra room and a bigger kitchen
+A family in Windsor Terrace Brooklyn calculates an extra room and bigger kitchen

-When my husband Sergio and I started our home search a few years ago, we were living in a one-bedroom rental apartment on the Upper East Side, where he had lived for almost ten years.
-Just before our daughter, Lara, turned two, we began to look for an apartment to buy, motivated by a desire for more space.
-I had lived in Brooklyn for many years and was keen on moving back.
-During our search, we kept returning to Windsor Terrace.
+When my husband Sergio and I started our home search, we were living in a one-bedroom rental apartment on the Upper East Side, where he had lived for almost ten years.
+Motivated by a desire for more space for our daughter, Lara, we began to look for an apartment to buy.
+During our search, we kept returning to Windsor Terrace in Brooklyn.
+I had lived in the borough for many years and was keen on moving back.
 We were drawn to its small-town neighborhood vibe and proximity to Prospect Park.

 We purchased an approximately 1,100-square-foot, two-bedroom, one-bath co-op in a lovely prewar building.
 From the beginning, we knew we wanted to renovate the kitchen and bathroom and create a dining room in the entry where we could gather friends and family for dinner since both of us enjoy cooking and hosting.

-Shortly after closing, we posted our project on Sweeten.
+Shortly after closing, we looked to Sweeten to find a general contractor.
 After meeting with several, we decided on a general contractor.
 He was terrific and willing to work with both our budget and strict timeline for the project.
 The renovation was expected to take about 10 weeks.

 Since we were already planning for a dining area outside of the kitchen, we didn’t need a table in the kitchen as well.
 We opted to have lower cabinets run the length of the room on both sides, giving us more storage and tons of counter space.
 Upper cabinets were installed on one side, while custom wood shelves ran along the length of the room on the opposite side, making the kitchen feel wider and more open.
 The wood provides a nice contrast to the all-white kitchen, as well as some open storage and a place to display artwork.